 After living in India for just over two years I just can’t get enough of lentils, and I’ve been working on this delicious dal makhani recipe for quite a while.
 I like to strike a balance between easy and delicious, yet authentic Indian food.

-This vegan dal makhani can be made with jarred cooked lentils and kidney beans, or in a pressure cooker/instant pot, depending on how much of a hurry you’re in.
+This vegan dal makhani (also known as butter lentils) can be made with jarred cooked lentils and kidney beans, or in a pressure cooker/instant pot, depending on how much of a hurry you’re in.
 Using pre-cooked lentils and kidney beans will get this recipe ready in 45 minutes with a minimum of chopping.